 The NFIB has demonstrated a very welcome willingness to take these ideas on board and has outlined a very positive roadmap for increased – and improved – partnership.
 New tools such as a bulk ingest tool will diminish the burden for merchants to report their crimes.
 The NFIB is in the process of completely rebuilding their analytical scoring system and are available to give advice and help to merchants who want to see fraudsters dealt with legally.

 So, why would a business want to see a fraudster prosecuted?
-Simply, it is one of the best ways to stop a fraud network interacting with your site or service.
+Simply, it is one of the best ways to stop a fraud network interacting with your site or service - read more about this here.
 Arrests, seizures, prosecutions – all these become known very quickly among fraudsters, who are notably adept at sharing information!

 Prevention however is better than cure.
 Any merchant not aware of the sheer scale of the threat to their online business now should be.
 While this data is UK-specific we would be surprised if it not matched in most markets.
 Merchants need to take significant action beyond relying on the payment gateway and chargeback defence in order to protect their business or this problem is going to grow.